 - Watch the tracked litter fall through the slots back into the container.

-- Place the scoop into the center scooping slots.
+- Move the scoop to the center scooping slots

-- Slowly rotate the scoop handles towards you so the scoop moves away from you and through the litter.
+- Slowly rotate the handles towards you so the scoop moves away from you and through the litter

 - Lift the scoop from the slots before the scoop reaches the top edge and carefully empty the waste into the toss container